www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t8-maintain-live-server.md

             * [ ] Create script template.
             * [ ] Generate script.
             * [ ] Launch script in container instead of using Java entrypoint.
-* [ ] Create error reporter page, that lists all errors without duplicates and not the complete log.
 * [ ] Install a TUI for Docker in order to debug Forgejo runner, as it sometimes does seem to start a queued workflow a bit late.
 * [ ] Restart main service, when the UI testers are not working anymore.
   Currently, an error for the UI testers not working could not be found.